-This is a super fast and easy way to make homemade chicken broth to use in homemade chicken soup, stews, or casseroles.
+This Instant Pot Chicken Stock is a super fast and easy way to make chicken stock.
 It has wonderful depth of flavor and great health benefits.
 This is also a great recipe to use up leftover vegetable scraps and rotisserie chicken carcasses that would otherwise go in the trash!

 Making Homemade Chicken Stock in Your Instant Pot

 Add your onion, garlic head to the pot.

 Now add in the chicken carcass, bones, and veggie scraps, making sure not to go past the max fill line on the inside of your pot.